macbookandrew/CF7-Allow-Mailgun-Validation/readme.txt

 /**
  * Filter the Mailgun domain.
  *
- * @param string $domain Your mailgun domain; defaults to 'mg.your-site.com'.
+ * @param string $domain Your mailgun domain; defaults to the domain set in the Mailgun plugin settings, or 'mg.your-site.com' if that is not set.
  *
  * @return string Your mailgun domain.
  */